 Kappa Psi History

 The University of California, San Diego chapter, Kappa Psi, was started in 2005.
-We originally started as an electrical engineering honor society, but as we have grown we have decided to invited students from other related majors to strengthen the engineering community at UC San Diego.
-We now accept CSE, MAE, NANO, MATH-CS, and COGS majors.
-Since our founding, we have inducted hundreds of members and hosted hundreds of workshops (we host 30+ technical workshops a year!).
+We originally started as an electrical engineering honor society, but have grown to honor EE-related majors in CSE, MAE, NANO, MATH, and COGS departments.
+Since our founding, we have inducted 400+ members and hosted 80+ events a year for the public and our members.
 Our organization continues to be a sign of academic and professional excellence.

 Eta Kappa Nu (HKN) is the result of the vision of Maurice L. Carr, an electrical engineering student at the University of Illinois.
 He shared that vision with nine other students who together founded the organization on October 28, 1904.
 The original perspective regarding qualifications for membership was that scholarship was important but that the selection of students with the character and attitude that would make them probable leaders in the profession was even more important.

 This whole matter of required qualifications for membership was debated in the early years, with the conclusion that HKN would be an Electrical Engineering Honor Society and that scholarship should be the primary requirement, with character and other personal attributes secondary.